 You also get the advantage of not having to freeze a bunch of separate ice packs beforehand.
 However, be aware that you'll need space in your freezer, especially as the lunch boxes with built-in ice packs tend to be bulkier than other products.

-If your insulated lunch box doesn't have built-in ice packs or you don't have the freezer room to store one of these, you'll have to freeze separate ice packs and pack them with your lunch.
+If your lunch box doesn't have built-in ice packs or you don't have the freezer room to store one of these, you'll have to freeze separate ice packs and pack them with your lunch.

 To maintain a temperature under 68 degrees Fahrenheit after six hours, we found that a lunch box of this type had to have thick walls on all sides, and the inner materials were solid and inflexible.
 While thinner-walled or soft-sided lunch boxes have the advantage of being able to hold a lot, in terms of the best cold retention, you should choose one with a solid build to prevent coldness from escaping.